Transfer Admission Information

 Transfer Credit Guidelines

-- Transfers must complete at least 30 hours at Houghton and earn at least 50 percent of their major hours here.
+- Transfers must complete at least 30 hours at Houghton and earn at least 50 percent of their major hours in order to graduate with a Houghton College degree.

 - Transfer credits are accepted from institutions that are regionally accredited and listed by the U.S. Office of Education in its current Education Directory, Colleges and Universities.